antialman/model-interplay-monitoring-code/input/evaluation_w_metaconstraint/readme.txt

 	costModel.txt - violation costs of the input models

+	eventlog.xes - input event log

+	metaconstraint.ltl - metaconstraint specifying that amoxicillin therapy (AT) and warfarin therapy (WT) cannot be performed in paralel in the same trace

 	notCoexistence_AT-WT.decl - Declare model specifying that activities amoxicillin therapy (AT) and warfarin therapy (WT) cannot coexist in the same trace

 	PU_DPN_Editor_String.txt - String for creating the DPN of the PU guideline using the ProM plugin DPNTextEditor